 Build your leadership acumen

-Build on the five-class leadership core by choosing an area of concentration based on your professional goals.
-Each concentration consists of two courses.
+Build on the five-class leadership core by choosing an area of focus based on your professional goals.
+Each focus area consists of two courses.
 Choose from:

 Organizational Leadership: Leading a high performing organization requires vision, passion and skill – whether you are a C-suite exec, a nonprofit manager or a military officer.
 At Franklin, you’ll find faculty advisors who will mentor you as you refine these leadership essentials throughout your doctoral journey.
 Earning your Ed.D. in Organizational Leadership at Franklin positions you to benefit from the experience of a university well-known for preparing leaders who excel in a wide variety of industries and organizations around the world.